sabouaram/Virtual-Credit-Cards-project-/cards-management.md

 ### Payment Limits
 Virtual cards generated through the platform are subject to predefined spending limits.
 Transactions exceeding these limits will be directly rejected.
 ### Card Inactivation
 When a virtual card's balance reaches zero, it becomes inactive.
-Users will no longer be able to use the card for transactions until the balance is replenished.
+Users will no longer be able to use the card.

 ## Tracking User Live Virtual Card Balances